12 Signs to Know if Your Phone is Hacked

 Since you reset the phone after backing up the data, don’t worry; you won’t lose any data.

 After targeting you, the hackers will aim to target your friends, family, and other contacts.
 Immediately inform your contacts about the situation.
-Warn them not to reveal your details or respond to any suspicious messages they receive from your side, as it is likely a part of the phishing scam.
+Warn them from revealing your details or responding to any suspicious messages they receive from your side, as it is likely a part of the phishing scam.

 Besides physically accessing your phones, hackers also use other tactics to sneak into your phones.
 Below are the methods that hackers use to enter your phones: